FractalAIResearchLabs/Fathom-R1/readme_new.md

 ## 🧪 Motivation

 Thinking longer during inference time has shown to unlock superior reasoning abilities and expert level performance on challenging queries and tasks.
 Since the open-source release of DeepSeek R1 series models, multiple open-source efforts [s1, LIMO, add more] have focused on reproducing the results (easpecially at <=32B scale) either via distillation or RL based fine-tuning on top of non-reasoning models.
-In most cases, these efforts at best could come close to the performance R1 series models but couldnt surpass them.
-Certain recent methods such as [DeepscaleR, DeepCoder, Light-R1] have managed to extend the performance of the reasoning models
+Though in most cases, these efforts at best could come close to the performance R1 series models but are unable to surpass them.
+Certain recent methods such as [DeepscaleR, DeepCoder, Light-R1] start with the existing reasoning models and have managed to extend the performance of these models.
+However, the training runs for these methods are costlier and often rely on longer sequence lengths.

 ---